 What is the primary benefit of attending a private vs public school?

-Simply put, a private school education at somewhere like Hebron Christian Academy, means more personal attention– for students and for parents.
+Simply put, a private school education means more personal attention– for students and for parents.
 At Grandview Preparatory School, small class sizes mean students have more one-on-one time with the teachers.
 Teachers also have more time to interact with parents.

 Personal attention also affords students the ability to explore things that they love.
 The results are incredible.
 Students become more invested in their education and more confident as learners.
 And if the end-goal is college, what better way to prepare students than to give them the tools and confidence to succeed?